johnsonjh/duma/README.txt

   default, but you are free to trap these calls setting the DUMA_ALLOC_MALLOC_0 in the shell environment to an integer value.

+DUMA_MALLOC_0_STRATEGY - ANSI allows two stategies for size zero.
+Set this variable to zero to let DUMA return a NULL pointer.
+Otherwise a unique pointer to a protected piece of memory is returned, which can be passed to free().

 DUMA_MALLOC_FAILEXIT - Many programs do not check for allocation failure.
 This often leads to delayed errors, no more understandable.
 Set this variable to a positive integer in the shell environment to exit the program immediately